-These financial statements are prepared under the historical cost convention, expressed in Trinidad and Tobago dollars (rounded to the nearest whole dollar) and are in accordance with International Financial Reporting Standard for Small and Medium-Sized Entities (IFRS for SMEs) as adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
+These financial statements are prepared under the historical cost convention, expressed in Trinidad and Tobago dollars and are in accordance with International Financial Reporting Standard for Small and Medium-Sized Entities (IFRS for SMEs) as adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
 No account has been taken of the effects of inflation.